My Homelab Setup 2026 – Every Piece of Hardware and Software I Use

 Why do I share my setup publicly?

-Because I firmly believe in “practice what you preach.”
-If I recommend a tool or platform, it’s because I use it myself—daily, not just for testing.
-Every device, VM, and app mentioned here has earned its place through hands-on experience.
+Because I believe in “practice what you preach.”
+If I recommend a tool or platform, it’s because I use it myself.
+Every device, VM, and app listed here has earned its place through hands-on experience.

 My current setup: